autograms/autograms/docs/index.md

 ## Simple "getting started" example

-We will start with a simple example in pure python.
-We start with pure python because other methods of implementation are mapped to a pure python, making it the most useful starting point for understanding AutoGRAMS.
+We will start with a simple example in pure Python.
+We start with pure Python because other methods of implementation are mapped to a pure Python, making it the most useful starting point for understanding AutoGRAMS.

 Let's say we have an agent that offers to tell the user about recent advances in AI.
 If the user wants this, it continues with this.
 Otherwise it asks the user what they would prefer to talk about.